opensourcepos/opensourcepos/README.md

   * username: admin
   * password: pointofsale
 9. Enjoy
+10. Oops an issue?
+Please read the FAQ first thing :-)

 P.S.: For more info about a local install based on Raspberry PI please read our wiki